Umayyad dynasty: Opposition and conversion to Islam

-Muhammad's death in 632 created a succession crisis, while nomadic tribes throughout Arabia that had embraced Islam defected from Medina's authority.
-Abu Bakr, one of Muhammad's oldest friends and an early convert to Islam, was elected caliph (paramount political and religious leader of the Muslim community).
-Abu Bakr showed favor to the Umayyads by awarding them a prominent role in the Muslim conquest of Syria.
+Muhammad's death in 632 created a succession crisis, while nomadic tribes throughout Arabia that had embraced Islam discarded Medina's authority.
+Abu Bakr, one of Muhammad's oldest friends and an early convert to Islam, was elected as caliph (paramount political and religious leader of the Muslim community) and crushed the rebel Arabian tribes.
+Abu Bakr then showed favor to the Umayyads by awarding them a prominent role in the Muslim conquest of Syria.
 He appointed an Umayyad, Khalid ibn Sa'id ibn al-As, as commander of the expedition, but replaced him with other commanders, among whom were Abu Sufyan's sons, Yazid and Mu'awiya.
 Abu Sufyan had already owned property and maintained trade networks in Syria.

 Abu Bakr's successor, Caliph Umar, while actively curtailing the influence of the Qurayshite elite in favor of Muhammad's earlier supporters in the administration and military, did not disturb the growing foothold of Abu Sufyan's sons in Syria, which was all but conquered by 638.
-When Umar's overall commander over the province, Abu Ubayda ibn al-Jarrah, died in 639, he appointed Yazid governor of the Damascus, Palestine and Jordan districts of Syria.
-Yazid died shortly after and Umar installed his brother Mu'awiya in his place.
-Umar's exceptional treatment of Abu Sufyan's sons may have stemmed from his respect for the family, their burgeoning alliance with the powerful Banu Kalb tribe as a counterweight to the aristocratic Himyarite tribes who dominated the Homs district, or the lack of a suitable candidate amid the plague of Amwas, which had already killed Abu Ubayda and Yazid.
+When Umar's overall steward over the province, Abu Ubayda ibn al-Jarrah, died in 639, he appointed Yazid governor of the districts of Damascus, Palestine and Jordan.
+Yazid died shortly after and Umar installed Yazid's brother Mu'awiya in his place.
+Umar's exceptional treatment of Abu Sufyan's sons may have stemmed from his personal respect for the family, their burgeoning alliance with the powerful Banu Kalb tribe as a counterweight to the aristocratic Himyarite tribes who dominated the Homs district, or due to the lack of a suitable candidate amidst the plague of Amwas, which had already killed Abu Ubayda and Yazid.